Besi-Switzerland-AG/qdvc/README.md

 - the ``version`` indicates the commit hash or tag of the main branch where all the data is commited in a large pool under folder `$GIT_ROOT/.data/`
 - a query is a branch out of the main branch with a single commits that defines the filter.py query mechanism.

-The dataset queried by `QUERY_NAME` on version `VERSION` is then a commit on a new branch (based on data/$VERSION) tagged with `$QUERY_NAME/$VERSION` that is created automatically by QDVC after the user runs `qdvc checkout $QUERY_NAME $VERSION`.
-To create the branch QDVC iterates through files on `.data/` and applies the filter defined by the user in `filter.py`.
-It then moves the files outside of the pool to their original locations, and commits them to the branch.
+The dataset queried by `QUERY_NAME` on version `VERSION` is a merge commit on query branch from main commit `data/$VERSION`.
+The merge commit is tagged with `query/$QUERY_NAME/$VERSION`.
+This commit is created automatically when the user runs `qdvc checkout $QUERY_NAME $VERSION`.
+To accomplish this, QDVC iterates through files on the pool `.data/` and applies the filter defined by the user in `filter.py`.
+It moves the files outside of the pool to their original locations, and commits them.

 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'base', 'gitGraph': {'showCommitLabel': false}} }%%